Burton Cummings: Solo career

 In 2004, Cummings released the one-off single "With God on Our Side", a Bob Dylan cover, which reached no. 29 on the Canadian singles chart.
 In 2006, Cummings and Randy Bachman started a new duo project backed by the Canadian rock band The Carpet Frogs, but were unable to use the name The Guess Who, which had been trademarked by bassist Jim Kale.
 The project became known as the Bachman-Cummings Band or simply Bachman-Cummings, and performs occasionally whenever both men are available.
 They released the covers album Jukebox in 2007 and most recently performed live in 2020.
 They have been selected to perform for a celebration of Manitoba's 150th anniversary, to take place after delays caused by the COVID-19 pandemic.

 The Carpet Frogs have also served as Cummings's solo band.
 In 2008, Cummings released his first all-new solo album in 18 years, Above the Ground.
-In 2017 he released a book of poetry titled The Writings of B. L. Cummings, which sold successfully in Canada.
+In 2017 he released a book of poetry titled The Writings of B. L. Cummings.
 He returned to solo performances in 2019, with shows featuring cover songs and original songs from throughout his career with The Guess Who and as a solo artist.
+His latest album, A Few Good Moments, was released on September 26, 2024.

+In 2025, Cummings announced his "A Few Good Moments" tour would perform at 22 locations in Canada and the United States, including Line Spike 2025 in Harrowsmith, Ontario.

 Awards

 Throughout his career, Cummings has won five RPM Awards, six Juno Awards, 22 SOCAN Awards, three BMI America Awards, and a Genie Award.

-In 2001, Cummings and the rest of The Guess Who received honourary doctorates from Manitoba's Brandon University, which Cummings considered a singular honour as a high school dropout.
+In 2001, Cummings and the rest of The Guess Who received honorary doctorates from Manitoba's Brandon University, which Cummings considered a singular honour as a high school dropout.
 That year Cummings also won three SOCAN Classic Awards.

 On December 30, 2009, Cummings was named an officer of the Order of Canada by Governor General Michaëlle Jean, to mark a lifetime of outstanding achievement, dedication to community, and service to the nation.
 On June 28, 2011, Cummings was awarded with a star on Canada's Walk of Fame; he had previously received a star as a member of The Guess Who in 2001.
 He was inducted into the Canadian Music Hall of Fame in 2016, and received a SOCAN lifetime achievement award in 2018.

 Personal life

 Cummings married Cheryl DeLuca on September 22, 1981.
-He has never had any children.
+They separated in 2021.
+They had no children.
 He lived in Sherman Oaks, California, for many years until moving to Moose Jaw, Saskatchewan, in 2017.
 He is part owner of the Winnipeg-based restaurant chain Salisbury House.
-In May 2018 he was involved in a serious car accident in Los Angeles, requiring physical and mental therapy and the cancellation of several weeks of performances.
+In May 2018, Cummings was involved in a serious car crash in Los Angeles that required physical and mental therapy and the cancellation of several weeks of performances.